zosman1/gmu-vpn-slicer/README.md

 > Please note if you are faculty you will have to change the `TYPE` Paramater to `GENERAL` (Or whatever you use when connecting to the VPN normally)

+6. Put your VPN password in a file called `.pass_file` (in the `gmu-vpn-slicer` folder)

+(Please note, this is the most insecure part of this so far, in the coming week or so i'll figure out a more secure way to store passwords, also feel free to sugguest a better way in the issues or with a PR)

-6. Last step!
+7. Last step!
 You made it!

 This will link your service to your systems systemd services